hagau-ioan/classicSwiftOneIos/ClassicSwiftOne/ClassicSwiftOne/documentation/readme.md

 # COMBINE

-- handle async states like states flows in kotlin
+- handle async states like states flows in kotlinL @published or by implementing Protocol: ObservableObject (no need to import combined then)

 # Recover the app state